wp-plugins/easy-facebook-likebox/README.txt

 Features:
 1. Responsive
-2. Generate shortcode using widget form.
+1. Generate shortcode using widget form

 == Installation ==
 1. Upload "easy-facebook-likebox" to the "/wp-content/plugins/" directory.